-Required mode Any other mode Action Change the clocks then change the register.
-Any other mode Change the clocks then change the register.
-ASYNC Change the register then change the clocks.
+Original mode Required mode Action ASYNC Any other mode Change the clocks, then change the register.
+Any mode ASYNC Change the register, then change the clocks.
 BRESP from the GPV implies that the update is complete.
-SYNC 1:1 Change the clocks, then change the register.
-SYNC m:n Change the register, then change the clocks.
-SYNC 1:1
+SYNC m:n SYNC 1:1 Change the clocks, then change the register.
+SYNC 1:1 SYNC m:n Change the register, then change the clocks.

-Table 2-10 How to change synchronisation modes
+Table 2-10 How to change synchronization modes

-For some changes, it is necessary to use a different setting, that is, you can only change safely from SYNC 1:n to SYNC m:1 by first programming the register to SYNC m:n, before the clock update.
+For some changes, you must use a different setting, that is, you can only change safely from SYNC 1:n to SYNC m:1 by first programming the register to SYNC m:n, before the clock update.